sara-nl/clouddocs/user-interface.markdown

 Users with the **group administrator** and **advanced** roles have access to multiple views, and can switch between these anytime.

 * Switching from **cloud** to **user** view:
-In the user interface, select the user icon at the top right (next to the Home icon).
+In the user interface, select the _buddy_ icon that represents your user at the top right (next to the Home icon).
 Then select the _Change view_ button, unfold the tab and switch the option to **user**.
 Finally click on the _Update view_ button as displayed below:

 ![switch_cloud_to_user_img](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/switch_to_user_view.png)